ON THE RECORD

 I’D LOVE TO TURN YOU ON

 This piece captures The Beatles as an ever-expanding universe—centered on their iconic Sgt.
-Pepper’s Lonely Hearts Club Band collage, then pushed outward into a living ecosystem of influence, memory, and myth.
+Pepper’s Lonely Hearts Club Band collage.

-Built on vintage vinyl, the composition reimagines that original crowd as something more personal and more surreal—pulling in the people, muses, collaborators, and cultural echoes that orbit the band’s story.
+Built on vintage vinyl, the composition reimagines that original crowd as something more personal—pulling in their muses, collaborators, and cultural echoes that orbit the band’s story. (see below)

 Ed Sullivan